 Where Are Resolutions on Racism as a Public Health Crisis Happening?

-These include California, Connecticut, Colorado, Georgia, Illinois, Indiana, Massachusetts, Maryland, Michigan, Minnesota, Missouri, Nevada, Nebraska, North Carolina, New York, New Jersey, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Vermont, Washington, West Virginia, and Wisconsin, according to a comprehensive list from the APHA.
+These include Arizona, California, Connecticut, Colorado, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Maine, Massachusetts, Maryland, Michigan, Minnesota, Missouri, Nevada, Nebraska, North Carolina, New York, New Jersey, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Vermont, Washington, West Virginia, and Wisconsin, according to a comprehensive list from the APHA.

 - San Bernardino County, Calif.